 Here we will go over 5 reasons you should eat more fat.

-Understanding the effects that foods have on your body is key when creating a helpful lifestyle.
-Previously we talked about why you shouldn’t fear many animal fats, and I encourage you to increase natural fat intake and cut out fake fats.
+Understanding the effects that foods have on your body is key when creating a helpful lifestyle, and that includes many animal fats.

 Let’s talk more about why adequate natural fats are imperative to brain function and optimal nutrition.
 We’ll also talk about what is wrong with fats like margarine, canola oil, and vegetable shortening.
 For now, I’m just going to give you a couple of quick tips to start you on your (fat) journey.